larsbaunwall/vscode-copilot-bridge/README.md

 The extension will autostart and requires VS Code to be running.

+## Why this?

+I was looking for a Github Copilot CLI experience along the likes of OpenAI Codex and Claude Code, but found a bit underwhelming support for that in the current offering.
+I thought this could be a stepping stone to a proper CLI (or agentic orchestration) built on-top of Github Copilot.
+While we await the real thing.

 ### Don't break your Copilot license

-This extension allows you to use your Copilot outside of VS Code **for your own personal use only** obeying the same terms as set forth in the VS Code and Github Copilot terms of service.
+This extension enable you to use your Copilot outside of VS Code **for your own personal use only** obeying the same terms as set forth in the VS Code and Github Copilot terms of service.

+Use at your own risk: You are solely responsible for adhering to the license terms of your Copilot subscription.

 ## Quick start